Privacy guide for Briefing emails

 - Mailbox security - Briefing email data uses Exchange Online email and calendar data and processes and stores any insights or actions inside your Exchange Online mailbox, so data security is built-in and enforced by Exchange.

-- GDPR compliant – Microsoft designed the Briefing email to comply with the GDPR.
+- GDPR compliant – Microsoft complies with GDPR when providing the Briefing email.

 - More information is always available – Your first Briefing email describes what it is, that your data is kept private, and includes documentation links to get more details.
 All subsequent Briefing emails will always include informational links and the option to unsubscribe.